echoprotocol/echowiki/api-reference/echo-operations/committee-member.md

 Used by active committee_members to propose activation of committee_member

 This operation may only be used in a proposed transaction, and a proposed transaction which contains this operation must have a review period specified in the current global parameters before it may be accepted.
+To activate a committee member he needs a certain amount of frozen balance specified in global properties.
+See [committee_frozen_balance_deposit_operation](#committee_frozen_balance_deposit_operation).

 ```cpp
 struct committee_member_activate_operation : public base_operation